Details Panel Customization in Unreal Engine

 }

-This step informs the PropertyEditor module that when creating a property panel for FPropertyMatchMapping, an instance of FCustomPropertyMatchMappingDetails will be created to perform the creation operation, transferring the control creation process for the specified class to your code.
+This step informs the PropertyEditor module that when creating the FPropertyMatchMapping type in the property panel, it will create an instance of FCustomPropertyMatchMappingDetails to execute the creation operation, thus shifting the control creation process of the specified class to our code.

-However, what I wanted to implement depends on the selected UClass value, so I only created the property name in CustomizeHeader, while leaving the value control creation to CustomizeChildren:
+However, since what I want to implement depends on the selected UClass’s value, I only created the property name in CustomizeHeader, while the value control creation was done in CustomizeChildren:

 1